enkidevs/curriculum/JavaScript/Core/intro-js/console-in-javascript.md

 console.log("Username: " + username);
 // Username: enkilondon
 ```
 In JavaScript there is no specification for how `console.*` methods behave.
 Each environment adds its own methods and behaviour.
+For example, `console.*` statements can be viewed in Google Chrome by pressing `Ctrl+Shift+i`, and in Firefox by pressing `Ctrl+Shift+k`.

 It is considered best practice to not include any `console.*` methods in production code.